mesosphere/dcos-docs-site/pages/1.11/installing/production/upgrading/index.md

 ### <a name="agents"></a>DC/OS Agents

-**Important:** When upgrading agent nodes, there is a 5 minute timeout for the agent to respond to health check pings from the mesos-masters before it is considered lost and its tasks are given up for dead.
+**Important:** When upgrading agent nodes, there is a five minute timeout for the agent to respond to health check pings from the mesos-masters before the agent nodes and task expire.

 On all DC/OS agents: